startupbuilders777/Algorithms-Data-Structures-and-Design/README.md

 THESE ARE HARMAN'S PERSONAL SET OF PARADIGMS/ INTERVIEW NOTES:

+-22) Flatten binary tree to linked list.
+     Given a binary tree, flatten it to a linked list in-place.
+     Use right nodes when creating linked list.
+     CAN DO THIS WITH O(1) SPACE LIKE SO:

 -21) Using 3 pointers Algorithm  + Abusing LOOP invariants
      THE DUTCH PARTITIONING ALGORITHM WITH 3 POINTERS.
     The trick is to move the MIDDLE POINTER FROM LEFT TO RIGHT AND